RaysaRivera/Honors_proj1/Lesson/XSS_lesson.md

 ## Types of XSS:
 ### Reflected XSS (aka non-persistent XSS)
 This version of cross-site scripting is when an application reads input data from an HTTP request and then it gets reflected back as an HTTP response.
 The attack is never stored in the application and can only be found through a specific link to it.
-Reflected attacks are can be delivered through emails or other webpages where users get tricked into going on a malicious site/link, the injected code reflects the attack from the vulnerable website to the user’s browser.
+Reflected attacks can be delivered through emails or other webpages where users get tricked into going on a malicious site/link, the injected code reflects the attack from the vulnerable website to the user’s browser.
 The user’s browser executes the code since it looks like it came from a safe and trusted server.

 #### Example of an attack :